-Now consider a spinless particle with mass m and charge -e scattering in a vector field $A^{\mu}$ , as in figure 2.1.
+Consider a spinless particle with mass m and charge -e scattering in a vector field A^{μ} , as in figure 2.1.
 (It is conventional to consider a charge -e as for a hypothetical spin-0 electron.)
 The wave equation for the free particle is the Klein-Gordon equation,